matteematt/.dotfiles/arch/complete_setup.md

 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)" `

+#### Misc

+Here is a list of useful packages that I use.
+AUR pacakges are installed with git clone and then running `makepkg -si` in the cloned directory.

+* Vim config uses ctags, to do this you [need a package from the AUR](https://aur.archlinux.org/packages/universal-ctags-git/)
+* (Spotify from the AUR)[https://aur.archlinux.org/packages/spotify/]

 ## Part 3 - Graphical Environment

 This covers the i3 gaps window manager and other items for the graphical environment.